 If your first language is not English but within the last 2 years, you completed your degree in the UK, you may be exempt from our English language requirements.

 For entrants without exemption from ARB/RIBA Part 1, you should be aware that our course is ARB/RIBA Part 2 validated.
 If you do not hold an ARB/RIBA Part 1 from your first degree then you will need to have your first degree validated as being equivalent to the ARB/RIBA Part 1 – before you enrol on our Master of Architecture course.

 The process for confirming Part 1 equivalence of overseas qualifications is undertaken by the Architects Registration Board (ARB), the independent statutory regulator of architects in the UK, and also the UKs Competent Authority for Architects.
 In order to call yourself an ‘architect’ in the UK you must be registered with the ARB.
 In order to register in the UK, you typically need to hold the following:

 An ARB prescribed UK qualification at Part 1 (or equivalent) An ARB prescribed UK qualification at Part 2 (or equivalent) An ARB prescribed UK qualification at Part 3, including 24 months practical training experience If your first degree broadly covers the same subjects as a UK Part 1 qualification, you can usually obtain equivalence to the UK Part 1 by putting yourself forward eligible to take the ARB’s Prescribed Examination.

 For more information about the ARB’s Prescribed Examinations and its requirements for registration and to check whether any qualifications you may already hold are recognised by ARB – and at which level – visit the ARB's website.

-The department usually asks for applicants to have approximately 12 months (or more) work experience in architectural practice before applying to enrol on the MArch programme.
+The Department usually asks applicants to have 12 months (or more) work experience in architectural practice before enrolling on the MArch programme.